Battle of Strasbourg: Sources

-The Alamanni
+Alamanni

 During the 3rd century, the small and fragmented tribes of Germania Libera ("free Germany" i.e. Germany outside the empire) apparently coalesced into large, loose confederations: the Franks (NW Germany), Alamanni (SW Germany) and Burgundians (Central Germany).
 Although riven by internal feuding, these confederations could mobilise large forces and may have presented a greater threat to the empire than previously thought.

 The Alamanni, who were originally from the Main valley of central Germany, had colonised the Agri Decumates (roughly the modern state of Baden-Württemberg in SW Germany) when the region was evacuated by the Romans in the mid-3rd century after belonging to the Roman province of Germania Superior for over 150 years.
 The Alamanni established a series of small pagi ("cantons"), mostly strung along the East bank of the Rhine (although a few were in the hinterland).
 The exact number and extent of these pagi is unclear and probably changed over time.
 Pagi, usually pairs of pagi combined, formed kingdoms (regna) which, it is generally believed, were permanent and hereditary.

 The total Germanic population of Alamannia at this time has been estimated at a tiny 120,000 – 150,000.
 This compares with the about 10 million inhabitants of Roman Gaul.
 Alamanni society was a violent warrior-society based on feuding clans, a fine breeding-ground for good warriors.

 At this time of Strasbourg, the Alamanni confederation appears to have been under the presidency of two paramount kings, Chnodomar and Westralp.
 Chnodomar was the driving force.
 A man of prodigious stature, strength and energy, he was nicknamed Gigas ("the Giant") by the Romans.
 He was a formidable sight in his "flashing" helmet (probably gold-leafed) and full parade armour.
 He is described by Ammianus as the "evil mastermind" behind the invasion of Gaul.
-Under the paramount king were 7 other kings (reges).
+Under the paramount king were 7 other kings (reges), including Vestralp, Urius, Ursicinus, Suomar and Hortar.
 It is possible that the petty kings (reguli) mentioned by Ammianus were the rulers of the pagi.
 Underneath the regal class were the nobles (called optimates by the Romans) and warriors (armati).
 The warriors consisted of professional warbands and levies of free men.
 Each nobleman could raise an average of about 50 warriors.